cert-manager/website/content/docs/README.md

 which is mounted by an application Pod or used by an Ingress controller.
 With [csi-driver](usage/csi-driver.md), [csi-driver-spiffe](usage/csi-driver-spiffe.md), or [istio-csr](usage/istio-csr.md) ,
 the private key is generated on-demand, before the application starts up;
-the private key never leaves the node and it is not stored a Kubernetes Secret.
+the private key never leaves the node and it is not stored in a Kubernetes Secret.

 ![High level overview diagram explaining cert-manager architecture](/images/high-level-overview.svg)